 Spearfish is a somewhat small city located in the state of South Dakota.
-With a population of 11,609 people and four constituent neighborhoods, Spearfish is the 11th largest community in South Dakota.
+With a population of 12,358 people and four constituent neighborhoods, Spearfish is the tenth largest community in South Dakota.

 Spearfish real estate is some of the most expensive in South Dakota, although Spearfish house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Spearfish in 2010 was $26,446, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $105,784 for a family of four.
+The per capita income in Spearfish in 2018 was $40,007, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $160,028 for a family of four.
 However, Spearfish contains both very wealthy and poor people as well.

 The people who call Spearfish home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spearfish residents report their race to be White, followed by Native American.
 Important ancestries of people in Spearfish include German, Norwegian, Irish, English, and Swedish.